Course

 Psychosocial Therapy

 Although medication helps to relieve symptoms of schizophrenia, psychosocial treatments help with the behavioral, psychological, social, and occupational problems that go along with the illness.
-There are various therapies under psychosocial therapy that are available to help the individual and family members identify early warning signs of relapse and manage a relapse prevention plan (4).
+Various therapies under psychosocial therapy are available to help the individual and family members identify early warning signs of relapse and manage a relapse prevention plan (4).

 Family-Based Therapy

-Family therapy is based on the system theory, which underlies multifamily treatment approaches that include coping recommendations, problemsolving, crisis intervention, reduction of pathogenic interactions, and psychoeducation.
-This form of therapy helps the patient and family members identify early warning signs that may show that the individual is at a highstress level (13).
+Family therapy is based on the system theory which underlies the multifamily treatment approach that includes coping recommendations, problem-solving, crisis intervention, reduction of pathogenic interactions, and psychoeducation which helps the patient and family members be able to identify early warning signs that may show that the individual is at a high-stress level (8).

 Personal Therapy